iaretechnician/barebones-masterserver-wiki/Tutorial:-From-Scratch:-Part-3-(WIP).md

 Add *ConnectionToMaster* object.

 We're going to be adding a bit of code.
+Some will be new, some will be taken from the included assets.
 We're not going to be walking through this line-by-line, but I'll add comments to explain what different parts are doing.
 I recommend reading through the original scripts as well to better understand what is going on, as well as what is possible to add.

+### Network Manager

-Make a new empty gameobject, name it *NetworkManager* add a new script called *ScratchNetworkManager.cs*.
+Make a GameObject called *NetworkManager* with a new script called *ScratchNetworkManager.cs*.

 This is just a trimmed down version of the *NetworkManagerSample* included in the BareBones assets.

 `
 `

+### Game Room

+Make a GameObject called *UnetGameRoom* and add the included script *UnetGameRoom.cs*.

+### Room Terminator

+Make a GameObject called *RoomTerminator* and add the included script *UnetGameTerminator.cs*.

+### Unet Server Starter